Israel targets Hezbollah commander in Beirut strike after deadly Golan Heights attack - Local News 8

 Israel targets Hezbollah commander in Beirut strike after deadly Golan Heights attack

-At least one person has died and several others have been injured in the strike, according to Lebanese state news agency NNA.
-The injured, including some with serious wounds, have been taken to nearby hospital.
+At least one person was killed and several others injured in the strike, according to Lebanese state news agency NNA.
+The injured, including some with serious wounds, have been taken to nearby hospitals.

-Israel’s Defense Minister Yoav Gallant said “Hezbollah crossed the red line” in a social media post minutes after the Israeli military claimed responsibility for the strike on Tuesday.
+Israel’s Defense Minister Yoav Gallant said “Hezbollah crossed the red line” in a social media post minutes after the Israeli military claimed responsibility for the retaliatory strike on Tuesday.
+The Iran-backed group has denied being behind the Golan Heights strike three days earlier.

 NNA said the attack was conducted by a drone that fired three missiles.

-The IDF statement came shortly after Hezbollah-run Al Manar TV agency reported a loud explosion being heard in the southern suburbs of the Lebanese capital.

-The area is a populous part of Beirut and a stronghold of the Iran-backed militant group.
+According to Hezbollah-run Al Manar TV agency, the strike hit the southern suburbs of the Lebanese capital, a populous area that is a stronghold of the militant group.

 Video from Reuters showed the aftermath of the strike in southern Beirut.
-Emergency responders and bystanders can be seen walking in streets covered in rubble, bricks and other debris.
+Emergency responders and bystanders can be seen walking in streets covered in rubble, bricks and other debris near the targeted building.
 Multiple vehicles parked on one street appear to have been damaged by falling debris from surrounding buildings.

 In a video obtained by CNN, huge plumes of smoke can be seen billowing from the area of the strike.